Experience the brave dog Buck’s classic adventure through the wilderness, reimagined in a graphic novel format perfect for readers 10+!

 About

-Buck is a four year old shepherd dog living a pampered life as an estate dog.
-His life changes when he is suddenly kidnapped and sold into service during the Klondike gold rush, for he is made to haul heavy sleds through the deep snow fields.
-Being in a new environment, he soon discovers his dominant primordial instinct.
-He learns not only to survive, but also flourishes in it.
+Buck is a 4-year-old shepherd living a pampered life as an estate dog in California.
+But his life changes forever when he is suddenly kidnapped and sold into service during the Klondike gold rush.
+Made to haul heavy sleds through the deep snow fields, he realizes that in order to survive in the wild of the Yukon, he’ll need to discover and reconnect with the primordial instincts of his ancestry.

 Jack London's The Call of the Wild is a masterpiece in both its style, which set a standard for generations to come, and for its genre, raising adventure writing to the level of classic literature.
-Exciting and entertaining, Buck's story is also intelligent and thought provoking - a story for all ages.
+Perfectly blending the original language of the novel with breathtaking, full-color artwork, this striking illustrated edition reinvents Buck’s journey as a story for all ages—equal parts exciting and entertaining as it is intelligent and thought provoking.

 Author